 18. Certified Copy

-We lost one of our greatest auteurs this decade when Abbas Kiarostami passed away in 2016.
-His death felt like an obscenity, a crass curtailing of a career whose supply of inter-textual rumination seemed inexhaustible.
-But even until the end, Kiarostami continued teasing out the formal limitations of his intellectual inquiries on matters of the heart, and Certified Copy may be the most beguiling entry in a career full of playful, generous work.
-What ostensibly begins as a conversation between two strangers imperceptibly shifts before our very eyes into something far stranger and less concrete.
-Are we witnessing two people in love or are they merely performing the roles of a couple with a personal history fraught with tumultuous upheaval?
-Kiarostami has absolutely no interest in providing us an answer, instead tracing the odyssey of his protagonists in nearly mythical terms as they engage with strangers who seem to complement their own unspoken feelings of resentment and regret.
-Certified Copy superficially resembles the loquacious nature of Richard Linklater’s Before Trilogy, and indeed both filmmakers are fascinated by temporal suspension or elongation.
-But Kiarostami’s manipulation of cinematic time seems akin to Thomas Pynchon’s description of Bilocation, a mode of dual occupation in time-space, in Against the Day.
-Whether we are watching a dream or two halves of different films, Certified Copy is a testament to the inimitable effect cinema has in emotionally communicating this phenomenon and serves as a fitting tribute to one of the great artists who intrinsically understood it.
+We lost one of our greatest filmmakers this decade when Abbas Kiarostami died in 2016.
+His passing felt like an obscenity, the curtailing of a career whose supply of ruminative metatextuality seemed inexhaustible.
+But even until the end, Kiarostami continued teasing out the formal limitations of his intellectual inquiries on matters of the heart.
+With his customary wit, Certified Copy may be the most beguiling entry in Kiarostami’s body of generously playful work.
+What ostensibly begins as a conversation between two strangers imperceptibly shifts into something far stranger and less concrete.
+Are we witnessing two people in love or are they merely performing the part of a couple with tumultuous baggage?
+Kiarostami has absolutely no interest in answering that question.
+He instead traces the odyssey of his protagonists in nearly mythical terms as they interact with strangers who seem to complement their own feelings of resentment and regret.
+Certified Copy superficially resembles the loquacious nature of Richard Linklater’s Before Trilogy as well as the fatalistic enigma of Alain Resnais’ Last Year at Marienbad.
+But Kiarostami’s exercise in cinematic bilocation bears his own inimitable signature as he wryly observes, with gentle exactitude, his couple pine for the life they spent together in one timeline or another.
+Whether a bifurcated dream caught on film or a bizarre act of role-playing, Certified Copy filters the fallibility of memory through the lens of a departed visionary.

 17. Dusty Stacks of Mom: The Poster Project